Elementary Education, M.A.T.

 - Documentation of successful work with children and early classroom experience.

-- Passing Praxis Core exam results.
-Scores must be sent to UAS and the Department of Education & Early Development.
+- Passing Praxis CASE/Core exam scores must be sent to UAS.
+Students taking the Praxis outside of Alaska must also have the scores sent to the Alaskan Department of Education & Early Development (code R7027)

 - Student Information Sheet

 Additional information and links to forms at: uas.alaska.edu/education/programs/mat-elem.html.

 Applicants should consult with an advisor for individual program scheduling.

 Program assessment plans and student learning outcomes are posted at the Program Assessment website.

 |ED S230||Introduction to Educational Technology||3|

 |ED S320B||Physical Education in the K-8 Curriculum||1|

 |Art in the K-8 Curriculum|

 |Drama in the K-8 Curriculum|